Faculty Co-ordinator: Ada Hurst

 This term, the competition will be held on Tuesday, July 17th @ 5:30 pm in CPH 4335.

 Applications for submissions

-Students who are interested in submitting their presentation should e-mail their title, a short abstract (100 words to 200 words), and a set of proposed slides to the Faculty Coordinator with the subject "SFF Technical Speaking Competition" no later than Thursday, November 9th.
+Students who are interested in submitting their presentation should e-mail their title, a short abstract (100 words to 200 words), and a set of proposed slides to the Faculty Coordinator with the subject "SFF Technical Speaking Competition" no later than Thursday, July 12th.
 Students are, however, not required to use the identical set of slides for the actual presentation.
 A Microsoft PowerPoint file (.ppt) or an Adobe Acrobat file (.pdf) should be used for the initial submission of slides.
-The students selected to compete will be notified within a day or two of the competition date.
+The students selected to compete will be notified by the end of the day on Friday, July 13th.